The LNRS Viewer allows you to explore the spatial priorities and opportunities identified in Devon’s Local Nature Recovery Strategy.

 What’s on the Viewer

 These layers show all statutory and non-statutory wildlife sites as well as statutory irreplaceable habitats.
-These sites are hugely important for wildlife and it is important to know whether land is designated.
-If it is, you are more likely to get funding for management.
+These sites are hugely important for wildlife and are generally more likely to attract funding for management.

-Please check this layer and see Environmental Considerations (to be added) for details and contacts.
+It is important to ensure that any land management actions don’t conflict with statutory requirements.
+Please check this layer and see the Environmental sensitivities table for details and contacts.

 Wherever you are in Devon there are actions that you can take to help restore wildlife.
-Links in the information box on the Viewer will take you to more detailed information in relevant sections of the LNRS.
+See the most relevant habitat or species web page.

 These are additional layers that provide important context and help guide broader nature recovery actions.
-They include soilscapes, broader species zones, water quality and natural flood management catchments as well as agricultural land classification, common land, protected landscapes, landscape character and more.
+They include soilscapes, agricultural land classification, common land, protected landscapes, landscape character and more.

 How to use the Viewer